CMU-Robotics-Club/RoboBuggy2/README.md

 - Run `exec_docker` to get into Docker environment and setup all the aliases.

 ### Open Docker
--Open WSL
+- Open WSL
--type `cd` to go to the WSL's default directory
+- Type `cd` to go to the WSL's default directory
--type `cd Robobuggy2`
+- Type `cd Robobuggy2`
--Then do `explorer.exe .` to open the file explorer to the /Robobuggy2 directory -then do `./setup_dev.sh` to launch the docker container -Then you can go in the docker container using the `docker exec -it robobuggy2-main-1 bash`
+- Then do `explorer.exe .` to open the file explorer to the /Robobuggy2 directory
+- Then do `./setup_dev.sh` to launch the docker container
+- Then you can go in the docker container using the `docker exec -it robobuggy2-main-1 bash`

 ---